FIRESCustom/GCC_Trigger_Plugs/README.md

 - LONG: Immediate digital "click."
 Used when digital input only is desired.

 PRINTING NOTES:
+- Due to variances between 3D printers and trigger shafts, X/Y scaling MUST be adjusted to get a good fit!
 - Plugs should be printed with the flat circular face on the bed of the printer.
 - Layer seam can be placed along any of the three recesses to prevent spots / voids from affecting the fit.
-- Due to variances between 3D printers and trigger shafts, you will need to adjust X/Y scaling to get a perfect fit.
-The same trigger plug will fit loosely in some triggers, and very tightly in others.
+- Due to variances between OEM triggers, the same plug will fit loosely in some triggers and very tightly in others - this is normal.
 - If a tight fit is desired, printing with PETG is recommended over PLA.
-PETG's added toughness and ductility will help prevent the plug stem from snapping off inside the trigger.
+PETG's added toughness will help prevent the plug stem from snapping off inside the trigger during removal.

 FIRES CUSTOM CONTROLLER
 www.firescc.com